Can a new drug Leramistat slow lung function decline for people with idiopathic pulmonary fibrosis?

 What is involved?

 You will be randomly assigned to one of two groups.
 One group will receive a new drug called Leramistat, and the other group will receive a look alike drug in the form of a placebo.
 A placebo does not contain any of the active drug ingredients.
 You and the researchers will not know which group you have been assigned to until after the study has finished.
-This helps the researchers to understand what the true effects of the drug are.

-At the beginning, the researchers will check if you're eligible to take part in the study.
+The researchers will check if you're eligible to take part in the study.
 This will take around 1 to 4 weeks.
 During that time you may have tests to look at your lung function, walking distance, and potentially a CT scan.

-If you qualify and decide to take part, you will receive either the Leramistat drug or a placebo for 12 weeks.
+If you qualify and decide to take part, you will receive either the drug Leramistat or a placebo for 12 weeks.
 During that time, the researchers will monitor you and you will have additional blood tests and breathing tests to look at your lung function, at the end of the study.

 Summary of involvement